mediachain/mediachain/rfc/mediachain-rfc-2.md

  }
 ```

+In effect, the `ChainEntry` is a temporary cons cell on top of the
+chain to which it refers.
+The `.chain` field points to the rest
+of the chain in the datastore, which is the new head of the chain
+in the datastore.
+The `.chainPrevious` field points to the old chain head,
+which is now the cdr of the `ChainCell` pointed by the `ChainEntry`.

 After the Peer verifies the new transaction, it signs and broadcasts
 it to its immediate peers in the core network and proceeds with the
 Block Commit protocol.